 Alden Bumstead comes to the Data Science Initiative via a winding road through literary theory and gender studies, nonprofit consulting, and advocacy for mental health research.
 This has made her a jack of many trades and master of a few.
 She has a Ph.D. in American Literature from Duke University and a humanist’s fascination for science.

-Assistant and Financial Coordinator, Data Science Initiative
+Administrative and Financial Assistant, Data Science Initiative

-A Providence native, Meg comes from a background in media arts, visual design, and event planning, earning her BA from Emerson College.
-She has worked previously at the Brown/NSF Institute for Computational and Experimental Research in Mathematics (ICERM), among other higher education institutions.
+A Providence native, Meg comes from a background in media arts, visual design and event planning, earning her BA from Emerson College.
+She worked previously at the Brown/NSF Institute for Computational and Experimental Research in Mathematics (ICERM), among other higher education institutions.
 She continues to have a passion for learning and soon plans to finish her Master's of Interior Architecture.

 Director of Industry Relations, Data Science Initiative